jhopkins77/github-practice/syllabus.md

 **We are going to try to do better.** Through close textual readings, we are going to analyze five of Sir Terry's novels.
 In the process, we'll get to the bottom of his true thoughts on power and how it should be wielded.

 ## Guards!
-Guards!: The Once and Never Kind
+Guards!: The Once and Never King

 *Guards!
 Guards!*, published in 1989, was Terry Prachett's first mature novel.
 Whereas previous Discworld books were usually farces that moved through different locations, this book sees Prachett focus fully on the inner-workings of Ankh-Morpork, the metroplis at the center of many books.